jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 These frameworks use http as the underlying transport but I find they do not follow http's design principles.
-Because of these concerns, in the browser I will only be supporting downloading using XHRs.
+Because of these concerns, in the browser I will only be supporting downloading using standard XHRs.

-Although I am designing Oboe for static resources and not focusing on creating a means to receive live events, the development community have speculated on the possibility of using Oboe to create a REST-compatible bridge that unifies live and static data.
-For example, consider a service which gives the results per-constituency for a UK general election.
-Requesting a previous year's results, the data is delivered in JSON format much as usual.
+Although I am designing Oboe for ordinary REST resources and not focusing on creating a means to receive live events, it is interesting to speculate if Oboe could also be used to create a REST-compatible bridge which unifies live and static data.
+Consider a REST service which gives the results per-constituency for a UK general election.
+Requesting historic results, the data is delivered in JSON format much as usual.
 Requesting the results for the current year on the night of the election, an incomplete JSON with the constituencies known so far would be immediately sent, followed by the remainder as the results are called.
-Eventually, when all results are known the JSON would finally close.
-A few days later, for somebody wishing to fetch the results would use the *same url for the now historic data as was used on the night for the live data*.
-The data that was streamed is not incompatible with a http caching and a cache which saw the data when it was live would be able to store it in the cache and later serve it as historic.
-Programming using Oboe, an application developer would not have to handle live and historic data separately.
-The same code which displayed results as they were announced could be used to later show the historic results without any adjustments or branching.
+When all results are known the JSON would finally close, leaving a complete resource.
+A few days later, somebody wishing to fetch the results would use the *same url for the historic data as was used on the night for the live data*.
+This is possible because the URL refers to the data that is required, regardless of if it is current or historic.
+Because it eventually formed a complete http response, the data that was streamed is not incompatible with http caching and a cache which saw the data when it was live could store it as usual and later serve it as historic.
+The more sophisticated http intermediate caches recognise when a new request has the same url as an already ongoing request and serve the response received so far, then continue by giving both inbound requests the content as it arrives from the single outbound request.
+This means that the data would be cacheable even while the results are streaming.
+Programming using Oboe, an application developer would not have to handle live and historic data as separate cases because the node and path events are the same.
+Without branching, the code which displays results as they were announced is automatically able to show historic results.

 Taking this idea one step further, Oboe might be used for infinite data which intentionally never completes.
-In principle this is not incompatible with http caching although in practice would probably not work well with a cache which expects requests to eventually complete.
+In principle this is not incompatible with http caching although in practice would probably not work well with current caches which expect resources to complete.
-This would also require a REST service which knows that it is delivering to a streaming client.
-If a non-streaming REST client were to try to use the same service it would try to get 'all' of the data and never complete its task.
+A REST service which serves infinite resources would have to confirm that it is delivering to a streaming client, perhaps by the client sending an http request header.
+Otherwise, if a non-streaming REST client were to try to use the service it would try to get 'all' of the data and never complete its task.

 Supporting only XHR as a transport unfortunately means that on legacy